Learn how to create and manage Object Storage buckets and objects.

 Default: 8 MB Minimum for uploads: 5 MB |

-For a list of endpoints by region and storage class, refer to this page.
+For a list of endpoints by region and storage class, see the Object Storage - Endpoints and geoavailability guide.

 Usage